-MIFID II PRODUCT GOVERNANCE / TARGET MARKET - As of MiFID II Implementation Date, the Final Terms in respect of any Debt Securities and any drawdown prospectus may include a legend entitled "MiFID II Product Governance" which will outline the target market assessment in respect of the Debt Securities and which channels for distribution of the Debt Securities are appropriate.
-Any person subsequently offering, selling or recommending the Debt Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the Debt Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.
+MIFID II PRODUCT GOVERNANCE / TARGET MARKET - The Final Terms in respect of any Debt Securities and any drawdown prospectus may include a legend entitled "MiFID II Product Governance" which will outline the target market assessment in respect of the Debt Securities and which channels for distribution of the Debt Securities are appropriate.
+Any person subsequently offering, selling or recommending the Debt Securities (a "Distributor") should take into consideration the target market assessment; however, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the Debt Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.